dotty-staging/pdbp/index.md

    - think of `multiply` as a function that transforms its arguments to the result obtained by multiplying them.

 Note that
   - `isZero`, `one` and `subtractOne` are programs with parameter type `BigInt`: one parameter of type `BigInt`,
   - `multiply` is a program with parameter type `BigInt && BigInt`: two parameters of type `BigInt`.

 Also note that

-  - `one` is a generic program description of type `Z >--> BigInt` for all `Z`
+  - `one` is a generic program description of type `Z >--> BigInt` for all `Z`.

 Below is an informal description of the meaning of the program description templates of the `factorial` program description above
  - `first >--> second` is part of the `PDBP` programming DSL related to `Composition`
-   - think of `first` as a first function that transforms an argument and `second`as a second function that transforms the result of the first function,
+   - think of `first` as a first function that transforms an argument and `second` as a second function that transforms the result of the first function,
  - `` `let` { constructNewUsingCurrent } `in` { useBothNewAndCurrent } `` is part of the `PDBP` programming DSL related to `Construction`
    - note that `` `let` `` and `` `in` `` are between backticks,
    - think of `constructNewUsingCurrent` as a function that constructs a new value using the current argument,